A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-For non-convex constraints settings, Yu \textit{et al.}\citep{yu2019convergent} convert a non-convex constrained problem into a locally convex problem and guarantee the stationary point to the optimal point of non-convex optimisation problem; they consider the state-action safety optimisation, and the optimisation process is motivated by~\citep{liu2019stochastic}, in which the Lipschitz condition is necessary to satisfy the results, and also they need to estimate policy gradient for optimisation.
+Similar to the above methods, in actor-critic settings, with primal-dual optimization techniques, Yu \textit{et al.}\cite{yu2019convergent} convert a non-convex constrained problem into a locally convex problem and guarantee the stationary point to the optimal point of non-convex optimization problem; they consider the state-action safety optimization, and the optimization process is motivated by~\cite{liu2019stochastic}, in which the Lipschitz condition is necessary to satisfy the results.
+Also, they need to estimate the policy gradient for optimization.

-Analogously, using optimisation theory, in \citep{chow2017risk}, the policy gradient and actor-critic methods are proposed by Chow \textit{et al.} to optimise risk RL performance, in which CVaR-constrained and chance-constrained optimisation are used to guarantee safety.
-Specifically, the importance sampling~\citep{bardou2009computing, tamar2014policy} is used to improve policy estimation, and provide convergence proof for the proposed algorithms.
-Nevertheless, this method may not guarantee safety during training~\citep{zhang2020first}.
-Paternain \textit{et al.} \citep{paternain2019constrained} provide a duality theory for CMDP optimisation, and they prove the zero duality gap in primal-dual optimisation even for non-convexity problems.
-Furthermore, they point out that the primal problem can be exactly solved by dual optimisation.
-In their study, the suboptimality bound using neural network parametrization policy is also present \citep{hornik1989multilayer}.
+Analogously, using optimization theory, the policy gradient and actor-critic methods are proposed by Chow \textit{et al.}~\cite{chow2017risk} to optimize risk RL performance, in which CVaR\footnote{CVaR denotes the Conditional Value at Risk.}-constrained and chance-constrained optimization are used to guarantee safety.
+Specifically, the importance sampling~\cite{bardou2009computing, tamar2014policy} is used to improve policy estimation and provide convergence proof for the proposed algorithms.
+Nevertheless, this method may not guarantee safety during training~\cite{zhang2020first}.
+Paternain \textit{et al.} \cite{paternain2019constrained} provide a duality theory for CMDP optimization, and they prove the zero duality gap in primal-dual optimization even for non-convexity problems.
+Furthermore, they point out that the primal problem can be exactly solved by dual optimization.
+In their study, the suboptimal bound using neural network parametrization policy is also present \cite{hornik1989multilayer}.